The Wonder

 Kids

-Because kids must make use of the ways to feel able and close available to them, they adopt not only nice and healthy habits but also not-nice unhealthy habits.
+Because kids must make use of the ways to feel able and close available to them, they adopt not only healthy habits but also unhealthy ones.

 Not until adolescence, when a surge in a desire for independence occurs, are kids likely to question what they’ve been taught.
-Often looking to peers or the media for answers, teens may latch onto misguided notions that make losses more likely.
+Often looking to peers or the media for answers, teens sometimes latch onto additional misguided notions—ways of meeting their needs that can make hurtful losses more likely.

 18

-Many kids lack the minimum daily mental health requirements provided when kindness and fairness are routinely modeled by mentors.
+Too often, kids lack the minimum daily mental health requirements provided when kindness and fairness are regularly modeled by mentors.

-Unfortunately, better recognizing misguidedness hasn’t prompted the powers that be to do a better job ensuring kids are adequately taught healthy mental self-care.
-It often seems even advanced, well-meaning extraterrestrials would be hard-pressed to convince humans to better emphasize a reliance on niceness.
+Unfortunately, the powers that be don’t sufficiently value the exploration, modeling and simulation necessary to better foster healthy mental self-care.
+It typically seems even enlightened extraterrestrials would be hard-pressed to convince those in charge on Earthto wholeheartedly emphasize a reliance on niceness.

 19